TaniaY21/TaniaY21/README.md

 #### My name is Tania.

-- 📱 My first ever real project was a Swift app I created for learning Chinese called 天天向上: Chinese Word of the Day
+- 📱 My first ever real project was a Swift app I created for learning Chinese called 天天向上: Chinese Word of the Day.
+You can look through the horrific code base below =D
 - 🔭 I am interested in computational linguistics which is what got me interested in the world of tech
 - 👯 I’m open to collaborating on language learning websites or mobile app